 1.R.1.
 The Membrane Contact Site (MCS) Family

-Membrane contact sites, or Organelle contact zones, form junctions between organelles.
+Membrane contact sites (MCSs), or Organelle contact zones, form junctions between organelles.
 Phospholipids are synthesized at the endoplasmic reticulum (ER), the largest membrane bound organelle that forms membrane contact sites (MCSs) with almost every other organelle.
 MCSs are locations at which the membranes of two organelles are closely positioned to provide a microenvironment where proteins in one membrane can interact with those in the opposite membrane.
 Thus, MCSs provide a location at which lipid transfer proteins (LTPs) can achieve the efficient transfer of individual classes of lipids from the ER to other organelles via non-vesicular transport.
 Cockcroft and Raghu 2018 described the localization and biochemical activity of LTPs at MCSs between the ER and other cellular membranes.
 The localization of LTPs at MCSs offers an elegant cell biological solution to tune local lipid composition to ongoing cell physiology.
 LTPs are mediators of lipid transport from the ER to other organelles; inter-organellar transport occurs at MCSs in a nonvesicular manner (Hanada 2018).